 Schweitzer Mountain Resort is the largest in the state with 2,900 skiable acres, 92 runs, and 10 lifts.
-Located in northern Idaho, the ski runs cater to experienced skiers with half identified as black or double black diamond.
+Located in northern Idaho, the ski runs cater to experienced skiers with half identified as black or double black diamonds.
 Schweitzer Mountain has a 2,400-foot vertical drop and diverse terrain for skiers and snowboarders.
 The independently-owned resort receives an average of 300 inches of snowfall annually.

 Hailed as the first true ski resort in America, Sun Valley was modeled after similar winter resorts in Europe when it was founded in 1936.
-It has more than 2,000 acres of skiable terrain with 121 trails and the third largest vertical drop in the world at 3,400 feet.
+It has more than 2,000 acres of skiable terrain with 121 trails and the third-largest vertical drop in the world at 3,400 feet.
 Sun Valley is the tale of two mountains: Bald Mountain and Dollar Mountain.

 The former is the main reason people visit the resort with runs and slopes that never quit.
-The latter is home of the world’s first chair lift, and the treeless mountain face lets beginning skiers learn without worry.
+The latter is home to the world’s first chair lift, and the treeless mountain face lets beginning skiers learn without worry.

 Bogus Basin is one of only nine non-profit resorts in the country, helping to make skiing more affordable for everyone.
 The ski area is located on a massive 2,600 acres within the Boise National Forest and receives 225 inches of snowfall annually for its 82 runs and 10 lifts.